“Grandpa’s green drink” is what we called this creme de menthe and brandy after-dinner drink.

 Typically you’d serve this green stinger cocktail in a rocks glass.
 My grandpa used to drink his in a tall patterned glass.
 Similar to this set of diamond-patterned rocks glasses.
 You will likely need to double this recipe if you’re serving them in a drinking glass which is taller than a rocks glass.

-Would this be appropriate to serve at a holiday cocktail party?
+Would this green stinger cocktail be appropriate to serve at a holiday cocktail party?

 Absolutely!
-Since this is such a pretty bright green cocktail, this would make a great drink to serve at a Christmas party or enjoy it for St. Patrick’s Day.
+Since this version of the Stinger is such a vibrant green, it really does make a great drink to serve at a Christmas party or enjoy it for St. Patrick’s Day.
+It definitely has a festive vibe to it!
 Basically any party with a theme that involves something green would be a match.
-This was my grandpa’s signature drink that he enjoyed at all the family happy hours but it definitely has a festive vibe to it.

 **You must be 21 or older to enjoy this beverage.
 Please drink responsibly**